vansh-seth/Design-Analysis-of-Algorithms/Practicals/Practical-3/Readme.md

-# Search Algorithms Practical
+# Search Algorithms Practical in C

-This practical exercise covers the implementation and analysis of two fundamental search algorithms: Binary Search and Linear Search.
+This practical exercise covers the implementation and analysis of two fundamental search algorithms: Binary Search and Linear Search, implemented in C.

 ## Contents